 These hormones aggravate the sebaceous glands causing pimples to break out on the newborn’s face, usually on the cheeks, nose and forehead, but sometimes on baby’s neck, back and chest too.

-How long does newborn acne last?
+3. How long does newborn baby acne last?

-Baby acne usually only lasts a few days, and in the vast majority of cases is completely gone within two weeks.
+Newborn aby acne usually only lasts a few days, and in the vast majority of cases is completely gone within two weeks.
 Sometimes spots can appear only to disappear a few hours later and sometimes they will stick around for three to four months.
 Recurrences can happen but are generally very mild.

 “It sounds awful, I know, but when my baby first developed the acne all I could think – once I knew it was nothing to worry about – was, ‘Oh no, she’s not perfect anymore.
 What will people say?’
 Of course, nobody said anything.
 Well, nothing unkind anyway.
 If I brought it up (and it was always me), they just shared stories of their own child’s ailments, from eczema to cradle cap, and how they’d also been a mix of concerned and embarrassed which actually really helped and made me feel less like a Disney villain.”